-I first met Sophfronia Scott at the Festival of Faith and Writing in Grand Rapids last April.
+I met Sophfronia Scott at the Festival of Faith and Writing in Grand Rapids April 2018.
 I’d admired her writing work from afar, particularly an essay in Ruminate magazine about dancing in her kitchen.
 I knew she’d be speaking at the Festival and scanned the meeting places, looking for her beautiful dreadlocks and beaming smile.
 I noticed her at one of the hotel counters and taking gumption in hand, I introduced myself, told her what a fan I was of her writing and asked if I could interview her.
 She said “yes!”
 May I introduce Sophfronia Scott.

 1) In your essay collection “Love’s Long Line” you begin by telling your readers about the tragedy at Sandy Hook elementary where your son Tain was attending 3rd grade.
 After this book, you went on to write a book with him, “This Child of Faith: Raising a Spiritual Child in a Secular World.”
 What was that process like, working with a young child who also happens to be your son?